abhinav4848/Obsidian-Medicine/morphine breakthrough dose.md

 If a patient has had to use PRN oramorph, say 40mg in a day, then add that to the total daily morphine intake when converting to syringe driver.

-When increasing the dose of opioids the next dose should be increased by 30-50%. #important
+When increasing the dose of opioids the next dose should be increased by 30% in primary care (at max, 50%, but stick to 30%).
+[CKS says 30%](https://cks.nice.org.uk/topics/palliative-cancer-care-pain/prescribing-information/strong-opioids/#titration-of-oral-morphine). #important
 >[!info]
 >If patient is on 50mg BD & took 70mg PRN, then adding on the PRN would make the BD dose 85mg which is more than 30-50% increase from the previous dose of 50mg.
 So max strength of new BD dose will be $1.3 * 50= 65 mg$ to $1.5*50=75 mg$.
+>
 >Increase the regular dose of morphine every 2-3 days.
+>Use smaller increments when increasing large doses.
 # Conversion table

 | From                  | To                   | Equation          | Notes                       |